The Team Spirit: What Makes a Good Intergenerational Wealth Management Advisory Team?

 - What issues and causes are important to you and your family?

-More than one-third (36%) of advisors are seeing adult children more proactively organize family wealth conversations, compared to their parents.4
+More than one-third (36%) of advisors are seeing adult children more proactively organize family wealth conversations, compared to their parents.5

-Wealth management is a family activity, and the role of your advisory team is to provide advice, and transparency—which is critical to raising children who understand the value of money.
+Wealth management is a family activity, and the role of your advisory team is to provide not only advice, but also transparency—which is critical to raising children who understand the value of money.
 In fact, younger generations are increasingly asking for transparency to better understand how to preserve and protect family wealth.
 Advisory teams should be comfortable working with the entire family.

-If you’re interested in learning more about wealth management advisory teams and intergenerational financial planning, speak with a Key Private Bank financial professional.
+If you’re interested in learning more about wealth management advisory teams and intergenerational financial planning, visit key.com/kpb.